PhamHoangBao0310/Text-Editor/README.md

 - This text editor can do following functions:
   - Typing text.
   - Change font
-  - Some similar function like Notepad.
+  - Some similar functions like Notepad.